bluepsyduck93/Twitch-Chat-Analysis/README.md

 The expectations:

-1. The League of Legends Official World's Finals Stream is going to have a lot of memes about Hong Kong in it because of the [incident with Blizzard Entertainment](https://www.cnet.com/news/blizzard-hearthstone-and-the-hong-kong-protests-heres-what-you-need-to-know/) and [Riot Games' very well known affliation with Tencent](https://www.polygon.com/2015/12/16/10326320/riot-games-now-owned-entirely-by-tencent).
+1. The League of Legends Official World's Finals Stream is going to have a lot of memes about Hong Kong in it because of the [incident with Blizzard Entertainment](https://www.cnet.com/news/blizzard-hearthstone-and-the-hong-kong-protests-heres-what-you-need-to-know/).
 2. The Pokemon Stream should be more positive than the video game streams.
 3. There should not be too much specific terminology overlap between the video game streams and Pokemon.